stephenlauck/chef-services/README.md

 # Context

-The repo, Chef-Services, will become the recommended way to install commercial Chef Products.
+The repo, Chef-Services, will become the recommended way to install both the Open Source and commercial Chef Products.
 It provides full automation of the install.
 It works both behind the firewall on pre-provisioned machines and out on the internet.